Are you wondering what the best wood paint is for pine furniture? Today, I am sharing a gorgeous reveal that will answer your questions!

 And look at the results!
-The wax finish helps to keep the antique, old world feel to this piece.
+The wax finish helps to keep the antique, old-world feel to this piece.
 It even gives the wood an old, time-worn feel.

 Just enough chippy goodness!
-I love how Miss Mustard Seed Milk Paint gives a time-worn feel to furniture like this vintage pine cupboard!
+I love how Miss Mustard Seed Milk Paint gives a time-worn feel to wood furniture like this vintage pine cupboard!

-The older pieces often have locks on them and usually some of the parts are missing.
+The older pieces often have locks on them and usually, some of the parts are missing.
 I like to keep them on the piece even though they no longer work.
 The key is missing but this lock still helps to tell the story of the piece.

-Here is another detail I love about the vintage pine cupboard.
+Here is another detail I love about this vintage pine cupboard.
 This vintage hook clicks into another piece under the interior shelf.
 The two work together to hold the left door closed.

 The round wood knob was used to cover the hole where the missing lock would have been.